-Pastors who served in the first 30 years in addition to Rev. Waltz were Rev. Harry Suskey, Rev, J. H. D. Good, Rev. Claude Mengle and Rev. Charles Lenker.
+Pastors who served in the first 30 years in addition to Rev. Waltz were Rev. Harry Suskey, Rev, J. H. D. Good, Rev. Claude Mengle, and Rev. Charles Lenker.

 On February 18, 1962, the board of the Union Gospel Tabernacle met jointly with the elder board of the Jonestown Bible Church to seek counsel and assistance in establishing an organized Bible Church in Campbelltown.
 As a result of this meeting, Brother Harold Bates, an elder of the Jonestown Bible Church, was asked to serve as pastor of the Campbelltown Church, a position he filled until August 1965.
-During this period, the congregation adopted a church constitution and prepared to change the name from the Union Gospel Tabernacle to the Campbelltown Bible Church which became official March 28, 1966.
+During this period, the congregation adopted a church constitution and prepared to change the name from the Union Gospel Tabernacle to the Campbelltown Bible Church, which became official March 28, 1966.

-Realizing that the Campbelltown location would not be adequate, on May 16, 1973, the board recommended and the congregation approved the purchase of 10 acres of land three miles east of Campbelltown on Route 322.
+Realizing that the Campbelltown location would not be adequate, on May 16, 1973, the board recommended and the congregation approved the purchase of ten acres of land three miles east of Campbelltown on Route 322.
 On June 19, 1974 the congregation approved the building of the parsonage on the new tract of land.
 Then on March 17, 1976 the congregation approved the construction of the present facilities, dedicating them on March 27, 1977.

 Again experiencing the need for more space, an administration wing was added in 1989.
-This provided much needed nursery space, staff offices, and more Sunday school space.
+This provided much needed nursery space, staff offices, and more Sunday School space.
 In 2004 we added a Family Life Center to better meet the needs of our growing families.